Oneplace.com

 Ned: Don't do anything I wouldn't do.
 In fact, don't do anything.
 It's over.
 No one knows and no one was hurt.
 Just let it go.

 Narrator: Well, Ned couldn't have been more wrong.
-Unis McGruff was on the warpath against the rats.
+Eunis McGruff was on the warpath against the rats.
 She put traps out everywhere and would have had the place gassed, but Mrs. Collins would have none of it.

-Unis McGruff: You only think I saw a rat.
+Mrs. McGruff: You only think I saw a rat.
 I know for a fact that I saw one.
 If there's one, then there's a thousand.

-Professor Madavi: But on us, Professor, not him.
+Rick: But on us, Professor.
+Not him.

-Rick: You are quite correct.
+Professor Madhavi: You are quite correct.

-Professor Madavi: What do we do?
+Rick: What do we do?

-Narrator: Well, Unis and Mrs. Collins were being affected by Ned's sin.
-Rick and Madavi were certainly being affected.
+Narrator: Well, Eunis and Mrs. Collins were being affected by Ned's sin.
+Rick and Madhavi were certainly being affected.
 Even CJ was being affected.
 The only one who seemed to not be bothered by Ned's sinning was, well, Ned.
-The next day, Papa Chuck was working on an old rocking chair for Mrs. Clemmons when CJ walked by.

 Papa Chuck: Hey, CJ, what are you up to today?